A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Semistable Energetic solutions for the damped and undamped 3D adhesive contact systems

 In this paper we will not address the dimensional reduction analysis for the brittle delamination model, but only focus on the adhesive contact system.
 Hence, for the upcoming results we would not need to encompass the regularizing contribution $\calG$ into the surface energy $\calE_\surf$.
 Nonetheless, in a forthcoming article we plan to extend our asymptotic analysis to the brittle delamination system.
 Therein, we will significant rely on the regularization via perimeter provided by the term $\calG$.
 That is why, for future reference we will allow for the presence of this contribution to $\calE_\surf$, often distinguishing the cases $\mathrm{b}>0$ and $\mathrm{b}=0$. \end{enumerate} \end{remark}

 We are now in a position to precisely state the two concepts of \semi Energetic solution we will work with throughout the paper.
 Both notions of semistable solutions encompass the weakly formulated momentum balance and a semi-stability condition that provides a weak formulation of the flow rule for the adhesion parameter.
 Moreover, for \semi Energetic solutions we will just require an energy-dissipation inequality.
 Instead, for \emph{Balanced} \semi Energetic solutions, we will claim the validity of an energy-dissipation balance.
-In Def.\ \ref{def:energetic-sol1} (resp.\ Def.\ \ref{def:energetic-sol2}) \EEE below we will state the momentum balance explicitly in the context of the damped adhesive contact system, while, for later reference, we prefer to give the semi-stability inequality and the energy-dissipation inequality (resp.\ energy-dissipation balance) \EEE in their general form, as in \cite[Def.\ 3.1]{RosTho15CEx}. \begin{definition}[Semistable Energetic solution] We call a pair $(u,z) : [0,T] \to \Spu \times \Spz$ a \emph{\semi Energetic} ($\SE$) solution of the damped adhesive contact system $(\mathcal{K}, \mathcal{V}, \mathcal{R}, \mathcal{E})$ \EEE if
+In Def.\ \ref{def:energetic-sol1} (resp.\ Def.\ \ref{def:energetic-sol2}) \EEE below we will state the momentum balance explicitly in the context of the damped adhesive contact system, while, for later reference, we prefer to give the semi-stability inequality and the energy-dissipation inequality (resp.\ energy-dissipation balance) \EEE in their general form, as in \cite[Def.\ 3.1]{RosTho15CEx}. \RMA The statement of the regularity properties for the displacement variable reflects the fact that, also in view of the forthcoming dimension reduction analysis, we encompass both the case in which inertial terms are present ($\varrho>0$) and that of a quasistatic momentum balance ($\varrho=0$). \EEE \begin{definition}[Semistable Energetic solution] We call a pair $(u,z) : [0,T] \to \Spu \times \Spz$ a \emph{\semi Energetic} ($\SE$) solution of the damped adhesive contact system $(\mathcal{K}, \mathcal{V}, \mathcal{R}, \mathcal{E})$ \EEE if

 fulfill \begin{compactitem} \item[-] the weak momentum balance